corsacca/nuxt-base/LAYER_USAGE.md

 ### Customize Styles

-You can:
+The layer provides all theme styles automatically - no CSS file needed in your project!

+To customize:
-1. Override CSS variables in your own CSS file
+1. Override CSS variables in your own CSS file (create `app/assets/css/custom.css`)
-2. Add your own global CSS in `nuxt.config.ts`
+2. Add your own global CSS in `nuxt.config.ts`: `css: ['~/assets/css/custom.css']`
 3. Use Tailwind classes to customize components
+4. Override the layer's theme variables (`--ui-bg`, `--ui-text`, etc.) to match your brand

 ## Using Layer Features